 Martin was still wondering why this girl had brought up a bloody Clint Eastwood movie…Million Dollar Baby, he thought she’d said, though he’d never seen it…when he was feeling all soft and trusting and about to tell her his whole story.
 Bloody Clint Eastwood, “make my day,” ultimate American tough guy thumbing his nose at any old-world male vulnerability?

-But they were all snuggled up against the fog about to descend on the Marin hills, where they were watching the sun set over San Francisco from so high up they imagined they could see the Farallons.
-And she’d given him what she said was an extra iPhone, so he could cross “watching the sun set over San Francisco Bay” off his new, trusty to-do list.
+Now they were all snuggled up against the fog about to descend on the Marin hills, where they were watching the sun set over San Francisco from so high up they imagined they could see the Farallons far out to sea.
+And this girl from the plane had given him what she said was an extra iPhone, so he could cross “watching the sun set over San Francisco Bay” off his new, trusty to-do list.
 Plus there was the latest vanilla latte she’d bought him in the other hand.

 She sighed heavily.
-That he could feel with her snuggled up against him, a blanket she’d brought wrapped around them both.
+That he could feel with her pressed up against him, a blanket she’d brought wrapped around them both.
 What he still couldn’t do, however, was remember her name.
-Because that annoyed him, he defensively blurted out, “You said it again in your sleep last night!”
+Annoyed by that, he blurted out, “You said it again in your sleep last night!”

 She turned and looked up at him with dreamy but conflicted eyes.
 “Said what?”